keybase/book-content/00-getting_started/00-index.md

 **NCC Group Audit**
 Read the 2018 report by NCC Group, the global cyber security and risk mitigation experts: [Keybase Protocol Security Review](https://www.nccgroup.trust/us/our-research/keybase-protocol-security-review/).
 {# Henry: can the above blurb be offset/look special like the TL;DR and Tip blurbs?
-TODO: can we talk about the report in a way that validates Keybase without asking people to read the report? #}
+TODO: can we talk about the report in a way that validates Keybase without asking people to read the report?
+E.g. some sort of rating or quick summary? #}